ashraja941/ashraja941/README.md

-# Hi there, I’m Ashraful Raja 👋
+# Hi there, I’m Ashwin Raja 👋

 👨‍💻 **About Me**
 Passionate developer focused on **machine learning**, **image processing**, and **automation**.
 Experienced in Python, PyTorch, JavaScript, and cross-platform app development.
 Always exploring new technologies and contributing to open source.